What this guide addresses—plain language Mendry

 Osteopathic physician (DO)

-A DO is a fully licensed physician, trained like an MD, who may add osteopathic manipulative treatment (OMT/OMM) to care.
-These hands-on techniques aim to address musculoskeletal contributors to symptoms—like rib, spine, or pelvic mechanics.
-Evidence shows OMT/OMM can be useful as part of a multi-modal pain plan, but results vary.
-It works best when paired with exercise, self-management skills, and other treatments your doctor recommends.
+A DO is a fully licensed physician trained like an MD who may add osteopathic manipulative treatment (OMT/OMM) to care.
+These hands-on techniques address musculoskeletal contributors to symptoms, such as rib, spine, or pelvic mechanics.
+Evidence shows OMT/OMM can support a multi-modal pain plan, though results vary.
+It works best alongside exercise, self-management, and other treatments recommended by your physician.

 Exercise lead (you + your clinical team)